Super delicious, fluffy, nutty, chocolatey mess thats so traditional at Christmas time!

 - They will need at least 1-2 hours to set.
 (You can also pop them in the fridge if you need them to set quickly!)

-- Once set, remove from containers and cut into marshmallow rounds (using a well oiled small round pastry cutter) or cut neatly into squares.
+- Once set, remove from containers and cut neatly into squares or cut into marshmallow rounds (using a well oiled small round pastry cutter).

 - Store in an airtight container for 3-5 days.